Teratoma/teratoma.github.com/_posts/2013-06-09-Redux-Redux.md

 To install this theme:

 1. copy the code available above.
-2. go to your Tumblr blog and click ‘Customize’ in the upper right
+2. go to your Tumblr blog and click 'Customize' in the upper right
-3. click ‘Edit HTML’ on the left.
+3. click 'Edit HTML' on the left.
 4. delete the existing code and paste the new one in the editor.
-5. click ‘Update Preview’, then ‘Save’ and you’re done!
+5. click 'Update Preview', then 'Save' and you're done!

 Regularly updated - follow and check back for new features!